oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/fpga_reg/README.md

 * **Report-only compile**:  `fpga_reg_report.prj` and `fpga_reg_registered_report.prj`
 * **FPGA hardware compile**: `fpga_reg.prj` and `fpga_reg_registered.prj`

-Open the reports in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.
+Open the reports in Chrome*, Firefox*, Edge*, or Internet Explorer*.
 Observe the structure of the design in the optimization report's System Viewer and notice the changes within `Cluster 2` of the `SimpleMath.B1` block.
-You can notice that in the report for Part 1, the viewer shows a much more shallow graph as compared to the one in Part 2.
-This is because the operations are performed much closer to one another in Part 1 as compared to Part 2.
-By transforming the code in Part 2, with more register stages, the compiler was able to achieve an higher f<sub>MAX</sub>.
+In the report for Part 1, the viewer shows a much more shallow graph compared to the one in Part 2.
+This is because the operations are performed much closer to one another in Part 1 compared to Part 2.
+By transforming the code in Part 2, with more register stages, the compiler achieved a higher f<sub>MAX</sub>.

 >**NOTE**: Only the report generated after the FPGA hardware compile will reflect the performance benefit of using the `fpga_reg` extension.
 The difference is *not* apparent in the reports generated by `make report` because a design's f<sub>MAX</sub> cannot be predicted.
 The final achieved f<sub>MAX</sub> can be found in `fpga_reg.prj/reports/report.html` and `fpga_reg_registered.prj/reports/report.html` (after `make fpga` completes).